Ontario EHR Interoperability Standards

 Learn more about this draft document that is a resource for provincial eReferral solution planning and development activities.

 HIAL Transport & Message Specification

-Learn more about this draft resource document which provides the technical details and technology constraints in order to successfully exchange messages with our health information access layer services – the backbone of Ontario’s EHR.
+Learn more about this draft resource document which provides the technical details and technology constraints in order to successfully exchange messages with our health information access layer (HIAL) services – the backbone of Ontario’s EHR.